JSOD11/HSA-Payroll/README.md

 ## Types of errors

-This software checks for a few types of errors:
+This software checks for a variety of possible errors:

 * Employee logged overlapping work intervals
 * Employee logged unusually long work intervals